mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Question:** Roshi?
 I have a question about the regulation of the breath.
 If I feel like I can’t breathe, is that my mind attaching to the difficulty?

-**Katagiri Roshi:** Yes, in a sense, the mind is connected with your breath and body.
-So, sometimes when your mind is very agitated and very uneasy, it’s pretty hard to breathe smoothly.
+**Katagiri Roshi:** Yes, in a sense.
+The mind is connected with your breath and the body.
+So sometimes when your mind is very agitated and very uneasy, it’s pretty hard to breathe smoothly.
 But sometimes breath is connected with the body, and also nerves; well, many ways.
 And also sometimes circumstances, environment.
 So, we have to check.
 Okay?

 **Question:** Check what?